 Enter the participating partner's share of the partnership's total federal income (loss) from all sources.
-For the purpose

-Instructions for filing 2014 Montana Form PR-1
+For the purpose of calculating composite income tax, divide the partner's Montana distributive share as reported on Schedule III, column D by Form PR-1, line 21 to determine ownership percentage for Montana purposes.
+Multiply the percentage by Form PR-1, line 15 to calculate the partner's share of federal income.